JoelErulu/Walking-Trails/README.md

 ### List of working features

 1. Authentication - Create an account, store credentials in Mongoose, and access user-specific data.
-Log in to existsing accounts.
+Log in to existing accounts.
 2. Interactive Map - markers that contain content
 3. Admin view - Admin can assign privleges, create content, update content, delete content.
 4. Video upload - Users can upload video to markers, and video is stored on MongoDB